 + Online gallery with 500+ high-resolution photos.

-+ Option to download all images and purchase prints online for
++ Option to download all images, purchase prints online for personal use.

 + Photographer travel fees included, minus permits.